 The Behaviour and Reward Ladders are reviewed annually at the Heads of Year meetings and reflect staff consultation.
-The Good to be Green system of behaviour management is used in Y1 to Y4.
+The Good to be Green system of behaviour management is used in Y1 to Y4, and up to Year 6 at the discretion of staff, where deemed appropriate.

+Rewards

-Rewards See Reward Ladder Good behaviour, effort and the service of others should be rewarded in the following ways:
+See Reward Ladder

+Good behaviour, effort and the service of others should be rewarded in the following ways: